 The use of special guardianship orders (SGOs) have grown rapidly in recent years.
 However, the amount of time allowed to carry out thorough and robust assessments is often limited, particularly when the matter is already in court.
 At times, this has led to very tragic circumstances such as the death of children at the hands of their special guardians.

 Notwithstanding the limitations on time and pressures as a result of legislation and case law on the social care system generally, there is a solution: training and guidance on how to achieve more effective assessments.
-One such free* training session we are running at Community Care Live on 25 April 2017, is called Securing Better Special Guardianship Orders in Court (see below for more details).
+We are presenting a free training session at the Marriott Hotel, Grosvenor Square, Mayfair, London W1K 6JP on Securing Better Special Guardianship Orders in Court on 13 November 2017 (see below for more details).

 You may be aware from the media of 2 tragic cases – Keegan Downer and Shanay Walker.
 Both children were placed under SGOs and died as a result of the abuse inflicted on them by their legal special guardians.
 Both deaths led to serious case reviews (SCR) being undertaken.
 Better and more robust assessments in the first place might have resulted in very different outcomes for both children.